Vladimir Nabokov: Russia

 The Nabokov family mansion in Saint Petersburg; today it is the site of the Nabokov museum.

 At age 16, Nabokov inherited the Rozhdestveno estate from his maternal uncle; Nabokov owned it for one year before losing it in the October Revolution.

-Nabokov was born on 22 April 1899 (10 April 1899 Old Style) in Saint Petersburg to a wealthy and prominent family of the Russian nobility.
-His family traced its roots to the 14th-century Tatar prince Nabok Murza, who entered into the service of the Tsars, and from whom the family name is derived.
+Nabokov was born on in Saint Petersburg to a wealthy and prominent family of the Russian nobility.
+His family claimed descent from the 14th-century Tatar prince Nabok Murza, who entered into the service of the Tsars, and from whom the family name is derived.
 His father was Vladimir Dmitrievich Nabokov, a liberal lawyer, statesman, and journalist, and his mother was the heiress Yelena Ivanovna née Rukavishnikova, the granddaughter of a millionaire gold-mine owner.
 His father was a leader of the pre-Revolutionary liberal Constitutional Democratic Party, and wrote numerous books and articles about criminal law and politics.
 His cousins included the composer Nicolas Nabokov.
 His paternal grandfather, Dmitry Nabokov, was Russia's Justice Minister during the reign of Alexander II.
 His paternal grandmother was the Baltic German Baroness Maria von Korff.
 Through his father, he was a descendant of the composer Carl Heinrich Graun.

 Vladimir was the family's eldest and favorite child.
 He had four younger siblings: Sergey, Olga, Elena, and Kirill.
 Sergey was killed in a Nazi concentration camp in 1945 after publicly denouncing Hitler's regime.
 Writer Ayn Rand recalled Olga (her close friend at Stoiunina Gymnasium) as a supporter of constitutional monarchy who first awakened Rand's interest in politics.
 Elena, who in later years became Vladimir's favorite sibling, published her correspondence with him in 1985.
 She was an important source for Nabokov's biographers.